Conference on the Transdisciplinary Frontiers of Psychedelic Studies

 Panels and Topics:

-Basic and Translational Science (Morning): Present the latest evidence on psilocybin, ketamine, and ibogaine, grounding the Forum in rigorous science and clinical practice.
+Basic and Translational Science (Early Morning): Present the latest evidence on psilocybin, ketamine, and ibogaine, grounding the Forum in rigorous science and clinical practice.

 Educational Demonstration (Late Morning): A theatrical portrayal of the patient journey through psychedelic therapy, making the science tangible for policymakers.